Consensys/quorum/docs/Quorum Profiling/Overview.md

 The tool executes the stress test profile selected and then collects the following metrics:

- * CPU/memory usage metrics for both `Quorum` & `tessera`
+ * CPU/Memory usage for both `Quorum` & `tessera`
  * Transaction & Block count
  * Transaction processing speed
- * `Jmeter` test execution metrics
+ * `Jmeter` test execution statistics

- These metrics can be stored in an InfluxDB or Prometheus time-series database for analysis.
+ These metrics could be configured to be stored in an InfluxDB or Prometheus time-series database for further analysis.
 Both databases integrate well with the open source dashboard editor Grafana to allow for easy creation of dashboards to visualise the data being captured from the profiling tool.
 Sample dashboards below:

 ### Sample Network Dashboard